itainuri/LF-PF_MTT/README.md

     matplotlib	3.6.1

 ## Paths Definitions
-default paths are in the configurations file, OptConfig.py:
+default paths are in the configurations file, OptConfig.py/UrOptConfig.py:

 model_mode, path2proj, proj2datasets_path, proj2ckpnts_load_path, att_state_dict_to_load_str

 ## Execution
+Models.py configures experiment APP/UrSIS (attention/unrollling).
+### APP[2]
 The file run_ins_runner.bss containes a training python command as used for training the MTT LF-APP to get the results presented on the paper.
-The default configuration (as in Models.py and OptConfig.py) inferences APP and LF-APP (with pretrained weights of [1]) with 4 targets.
+The default configuration (as in OptConfig.py) inferences APP and LF-APP (with pretrained weights of [1]) with 4 targets.

+### SIS[3]
+The file run_ins_runner_ur.bss containes a training python command as used for training the LF-UrSIS to get the results presented on the paper.
+The default configuration (as in UrOptConfig.py) inferences SISPF and LF-SISPF (with pretrained weights from [1]).

 ## Simulation Flags